 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

 There is no doubt that people love dolphins.
 They are cute, playful, and intelligent wild animals.
 These are the traits that make us want to get closer to them.
-And these are also the traits that cause us to put them in captivity.
+And these are also the traits that cause us to put them in captivity so we could go swimming with dolphins.
 During the 1960’s there was a realization that money could be made out of their cuteness and intelligence.
 So the swim-with-captive-dolphins experience was born and captive dolphin shows became a huge money-making industry.
 People flocked to zoos and aquariums to see all the tricks that these animals could perform.
 Play ball, kiss the trainer, jump through a hoop…you name it.
 And through it all we told ourselves that the dolphins loved it.